Rorgu/Compatibility-List-aPS3e/README.md

 ---

 ## 🔴 Loadable (4)
-Games that display a black screen with a framerate counter.
+`Games that display a black screen with a framerate counter`

 ### [Exclusive]
 - Siren: Blood Curse